NRaoV/guestbook-12-factor/README.md

 VIII.
 Concurrency

-- [ ] Scale out by adding more instances of your application (horizontal scaling) rather than adding more resources (vertical scaling) This is done in Kubernetes by increasing the number of replicas in the [deployment.yaml](charts/liberty-starter/templates/deployment.yaml) or by using the `kubectl scale` command
+- [ ] Scale out by adding more instances of your application (horizontal scaling) rather than adding more resources (vertical scaling).
+This is done in Kubernetes by increasing the number of replicas in the [deployment.yaml](charts/liberty-starter/templates/deployment.yaml) or by using the `kubectl scale` command

 IX.
 Disposability